AdSense policy FAQs

 Yes.
 We don't allow ads to be displayed on pages with links or ads that drive traffic to adult or mature content.
 This includes but is not limited to:

 - Displaying adult ads from a third party network

-If there are no valid search results then you shouldn't be displaying ads on no-content pages as according to our policies.
+If there are no valid search results then you shouldn't be displaying ads on no-content pages as per our policies.
 When you receive a notification email, our suggestions for you are:

 - Remove the ads from the example page or remove that page right away.

 - Set your ads not to be displayed when there’s no search result.

 While we're unable to provide you with a list of adult keywords, we recommend that you try searching for terms such as "keyword filtering" or "content filtering" on Google.com.

 Yes.
 Publishers should not place ads on content that they do not have permission to monetize or distribute.
 In addition, pages do not have to host the content themselves, it’s enough to link to sources that clearly infringe our copyrighted material policy.

 If the software you provide is cracked software that isn't authorized by the software owner, that will be considered as copyright material.
 Providing the serial number without the owner's permission is also another way to crack the software.

 There are two policies that you need to consider if you wish to do this.
 Firstly, you need to consider whether you might be breaking copyright by distributing these videos and monetizing them.
 Remember you can only monetize content that you own or have permission to do so.
 Secondly, you need to consider the value you are providing to users.
 It’s important for a page displaying AdSense ads to offer significant value to the user by providing unique and relevant content, and not to place ads on pages with little to no original content.